Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/playing_with_walkers_and_abilities.md

 As in above all examples here we have to add a node ability to the `product` node.
 Here is the updated node with `stock_down` node ability.

+We need to update the node architype one more time via `Register Architype`.
 ```jac
 node product {
     has name;